opencor/opencor-user-documentation/src/plugins/simulation/simulationExperimentView.rst

    :align: center
    :scale: 25%

-In the case of `CSV <https://en.wikipedia.org/wiki/Comma-separated_values>`__, you will only need to specify the model parameters you want to export:
+In the case of `CSV <https://en.wikipedia.org/wiki/Comma-separated_values>`__, you only need to specify the model parameters you want to export:

 .. image:: pics/SimulationExperimentViewScreenshot12.png
    :align: center